bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/js-notes.md

 **Note:** This means that you shouldn’t write a lazy getter for a property whose value you expect to change, because if the getter is lazy then it will not recalculate the value.

-Note that getters are not “lazy” or “memoized” by nature; you must implement this technique if you desire this behavior.
+Note that getters are not "lazy” or "memoized” by nature; you must implement this technique if you desire this behavior.

 In the following example, the object has a getter as its own property.
 On getting the property, the property is removed from the object and re-added, but implicitly as a data property this time.
 Finally, the value gets returned.